broadinstitute/sparklespray/README.md

 queue.
 The python code is used by the "sparkles" command line tool.

 To build a new release need the "consumer" compiled, and the python code packaged up into a tar.gz file.
-You can do this by running:
+This is automatically done by the github action on this repo.
+If you go to the action run page, there should be an "Artifacts" section where you can download the built tar.gz file.

 ```